 Psi Chi - The International Honor Society in Psychology

 Psi Chi is the international honor society in psychology and was founded in 1929 for the purposes of encouraging excellence in scholarship and advancing the science of psychology.

 During the beginning of the spring semester, eligible psychology majors and minors are automatically invited to join; no application is needed.
 To be eligible for membership, students must meet a variety of minimum criteria.
 For more information, please contact the Psychology Department.

 The SUNY Cortland chapter of Psi Chi extends invitations to join in February.

 Rho Phi Lambda was established to recognize superior recreation, parks and leisure studies students, to encourage the development of professional standards for the leisure field, to stimulate the personal development of individual member's professional growth and to recognize those persons who have made outstanding contributions to the field of recreation, parks and leisure studies.

-To be eligible for membership, a student must show evidence of academic excellence in scholarship, leadership and service to campus or community, have a minimum 3.2 grade point average in professional courses and be in the top 15 percent of his or her class.
+To be eligible for membership, a student must show evidence of academic excellence in scholarship, leadership and service to campus or community, have a minimum 3.2 overall grade point average, a 3.5 grade point average in recreation courses, complete 45 hours toward graduation at SUNY Cortland and be in the top 15 percent of his or her class.

 SUNY Cortland's Alpha Eta chapter holds its annual induction ceremony in May.